 2. Actively seek customer feedback.

-For every customer that files a complaint or contacts your customer support team, there are 26 who won’t bother; you’ve simply lost their business (study conducted by Lee Resources International).
+For every customer that files a complaint or contacts your customer support team, there are 26 who won’t bother; you’ve simply lost their business (according to a study conducted by Lee Resources International).
 The trick is to catch your customer before this happens, anticipate their needs, and fulfill them.

-If you notice a customer’s usage is declining, reach out to them via email and ask how you can assist them in getting more out of the product.
-They will appreciate the proactive approach to customer service and be more inclined to ask for help with any issues they may encounter in the future.
-Additionally, making your customer reviews accessible to the public will give your leads an idea of what it’s like doing business with you.
+If you notice a customer’s product usage is declining, reach out to them via email and ask how you can assist them in getting more out of the product.
+They will likely appreciate the proactive approach to customer service and be more inclined to ask for help with any issues they may encounter in the future.

-3. Good customer service begins with the selling process.
+3. Remember that good customer service begins with the selling process.

 If you’re selling to business owners or department heads, chances are they’ve worked incredibly hard for their success.
 They may be unwilling to part with any money for a product that isn’t both a necessity and a good value.
 We’ve covered how to convince your prospects that they need your product to stay relevant (positive social proof), but how do you convince your prospect that your product is a worthwhile investment from a financial standpoint?

-Language.
-Imbedding reassuring, positive language into your advertisements, marketing content, etc. will lead conservative buyers to believe you are offering them the deal of a lifetime.
+Embedding reassuring, positive language into your marketing content will lead conservative buyers to believe you are offering them the deal of a lifetime.
 For example, instead of saying, “For a $5 fee…” say, “For a small $5 fee…” Just one word can change their entire perception.